ImageMagick/Usage-Markdown/filter/index.md

 It is basically equivalent to a built-in 'unsharp resize' (see [Sharpened Resized Images](../resize/#resize_unsharp)), though some consider it far too sharp, and does not provide any control of the sharpening.

-What does make a '`Catrom`' filter more interesting is that it is almost an identical cubic equivelent of a 2-lobe '`Lanczos`' filter, which is probably the most commonly used [Windowed-Sinc Filter](#windowed) (see below).
+What does make a '`Catrom`' filter more interesting is that it is almost an identical cubic equivalent of a 2-lobe '`Lanczos`' filter, which is probably the most commonly used [Windowed-Sinc Filter](#windowed) (see below).

 We will also look at this filter more closely later in [Cubic Filters](#cubics).